 One of the main tasks of the development team is to ensure that a user has everything to secure personal information and that his or her actions or lack of knowledge will not compromise the security of the app.

 1) Include multi-factor authentication.
-A single password is not enough to provide access to core functions of an app, additional authentication via email or phone is required as well.
+A single password is not enough to provide access to the core functions of an app, additional authentication via email or phone is required as well.

 2) Motivate users to create complex passwords.
-Provide them with the required minimum of symbols, necessity to include uppercase letters, special symbols, and numbers.
+Provide them with the required minimum of symbols, a necessity to include uppercase letters, special symbols, and numbers.
 Despite raising concerns about personal data protection, people still use simple passwords.

-3) An app should monitor all the activity of a user to notice any unusual actions, such as unusual time of performed action, frequent actions, actions with a big sum of money, or action performed from unusual locations.
+3) An app should monitor all the activity of a user to notice any unusual actions, such as unusual time of performed action, frequent actions, actions with a big sum of money, or actions performed from unusual locations.
 In case there is a strange activity, request additional authenticatioт or block this activity.

-4) Make sure that an application does not save a password and login.
+4) Make sure that an application does not save a password and log in.
 It is frustrating to input login and password each time, but it is essential for security.

 5) Inform your users regarding the important aspects of their security.
-Tell them how they need to act in case it they lost a phone; how they can block their account; remind them to change a password in case of a strange activity; remind them that it is dangerous to use an application via public wifi networks.
+Tell them how they need to act in case they lost a phone; how they can block their account; remind them to change a password in case of a strange activity; remind them that it is dangerous to use an application via public wifi networks.